 To help seniors to make smooth transitions as they age, here are some frequently asked questions about home modifications.

-Home modifications aim to reduce risk of injury for people in their own homes while promoting independence for them and their caretakers.
-For seniors, these can involve adding grab bars and walk in tubs to bathrooms and a stair lift for the stairs.
+Home modifications aim to reduce the risk of injury for people in their own homes while promoting independence for them and their caretakers.
+For seniors, these can involve adding grab bars and walk-in tubs to bathrooms and a stair lift for the stairs.

 You can get in touch with local organizations in your area that focus on providing certain senior home modifications for free.
 The more places you reach out to via email or phone call, the better your chances of finding something.

-Seniors can modify bathrooms by installing lever faucets, adding grab bars, raising the height of the toilet, installing. a walk in shower, getting a sprayer attachment for their shower head, buying a bath tub chair lift, and installing nonslip flooring.
+Seniors can modify bathrooms by installing lever faucets, adding grab bars, raising the height of the toilet, and installing. a walk-in shower, getting a sprayer attachment for their shower head, buying a bathtub chair lift, and installing nonslip flooring.

 Unfortunately, medical does not cover the cost of home modifications for seniors and Medicare beneficiaries so you may need to pay for them through grants, low-interest loans, or other means.